Kenneth Durden: Oakland Raiders

 Durden signed with the Oakland Raiders as an undrafted free agent on May 10, 2016.
-He was waived by the Raiders on September 3, 2016, and was signed to the practice squad the next day.
-After spending the entire 2016 season on the practice squad, he signed a reserve/future contract with the Raiders on January 9, 2017.
+He was waived by the Raiders on September 3, and was re-signed to the practice squad the following day.
+After spending the entire season on the practice squad, he signed a reserve/future contract with the Raiders on January 9, 2017.

 On September 2, 2017, Durden was waived by the Raiders.

 Tennessee Titans (first stint)

 On September 5, 2017, Durden was signed to the Tennessee Titans' practice squad.
-He was released on October 3, 2017.
+He was released by the Titans on October 3.

 New York Giants

 On June 11, 2018, Durden signed with the New York Giants.
-He was waived on July 11, 2018, but was re-signed on July 29.
-He was waived again on August 3, 2018.
+He was waived by the Jets on July 11, but was re-signed by the team on July 29.
+Durden was waived again on August 3.

 Tennessee Titans (second stint)

-On August 11, 2018, Durden signed with the Titans.
-He made the Titans opening 53-man roster on September 1, 2018, but was waived on September 15, 2018, but was re-signed three days later.
-He was waived on December 1, 2018, and re-signed to the practice squad.
-On December 18, 2018, after an injury to Logan Ryan, Durden was once again added to the active roster.
+On August 11, 2018, Durden signed with the Tennessee Titans.
+He made the Titans' opening 53-man roster on September 1, but was waived on September 15.
+Three days later, Durden was re-signed by the Titans.
+He was waived on December 1, and re-signed to the practice squad.
+On December 18, after an injury to Logan Ryan, Durden was once again added to the active roster.

 On August 31, 2019, Durden was waived by the Titans.
-On November 26, 2019, Durden was signed to the Titans practice squad.
-He signed a reserve/future contract with the Titans on January 23, 2020.
+On November 26, Durden was re-signed to the Titans' practice squad.

-On September 5, 2020, Durden was waived by the Titans.
+Durden signed a reserve/future contract with the Titans on January 23, 2020.
+On September 5, Durden was waived by the Titans.